top of page

 RTO and Skills Council alignment for currency

-Nationally Recognised training for heights is typically delivered against RIIWHS204E Work safely at heights from the Resources and Infrastructure Industry Training Package.
-Units of competency are developed and maintained through Australia’s Jobs and Skills Councils, with endorsement by Skills Ministers, and published on training.gov.au.
-Registered Training Organisations must assess to the full performance and knowledge evidence and uphold currency under the Standards for RTOs 2015 and ASQA guidance.
-For employers, the actionable takeaway is twofold, select an RTO that assesses in realistic environments with rescue components, and schedule biennial refreshers tied to your site risk profile and equipment changes.
+Nationally recognised training in heights is typically delivered against RIIWHS204E, Work safely at heights, from the Resources and Infrastructure Industry Training Package.
+Units of competency are developed and maintained through Australia's Jobs and Skills Councils, with endorsement by Skills Ministers, and published on training.gov.au.
+Registered Training Organisations must assess full performance and knowledge evidence and uphold currency in accordance with the Standards for RTOs 2015 and ASQA guidance.
+For employers, the actionable takeaway is twofold: select an RTO that assesses in realistic environments with rescue components, and schedule biennial refreshers tied to your site risk profile and equipment changes.
 This approach satisfies WA regulatory duties, aligns with WAHA and AS/NZS 1891.4 expectations, and sustains a strong safety culture.

 Industry Best Practices and Safety Equipment